 The Tilletts Arrive in St. Thomas

-Jim had come from Mexico in 1958 where he had operated his own shop and printworks for nearly twenty years.
+Jim had arrived from Mexico in 1958 where he had operated his own shop and studio for nearly twenty years.

 His father, George Tillett had been one of the chief inventors and pioneers in the silk-screen printing field.

-Most of his childhood was spent in Brooklyn, New York where his father was setting up experiments in silk-screening.
+Most of his childhood was spent in Brooklyn where his father was setting up experiments in silk-screening.

 In that Polynesian surrounding, Jim spent his time swimming, fishing, and painting.

 At his studio, he offers art classes to school children and works with them teaching them new techniques that he’s perfected in the field of modern art.

 Jim is extremely enthusiastic about the responsiveness of youngsters and their ability to pick up new ideas.
 He believes that given the opportunity every child can express himself in color and form.